PhysicsCodesLab/TensorLabXD.jl/docs/src/man/categories.md

 identity morphisms for these objects.

-For the category ``\mathbf{Vect}``, the identity object ``I`` is just the scalar field ``𝕜`` over which the vector spaces are defined, and which can be identified with a one- dimensional vector space.
+For the category ``\mathbf{Vect}``, the identity object ``I`` is just the scalar field ``𝕜`` over which the vector spaces are defined, and which can be identified with a one-dimensional vector space.
 This is not automatically a strict category, especially if one considers how to represent tensor maps on a computer.
 The distinction between ``V``, ``I ⊗ V`` and ``V ⊗ I`` amounts to adding or removing an extra factor ``I`` to the tensor product structure of the domain or codomain, and so the left and right unitor are analogous